Patents and Trademarks

 7. Are there restrictions on the types of medicines or devices that can be granted patent and trademark protection?

 Please see Question 3 above on patentability requirements and patentable subject matters.

 The Trademark Act does not contain special provisions relating to trademarks for pharmaceutical products, and DKPTO does not keep a separate registry.

 8. Must a patent or trademark license agreement with a foreign licensor be approved or accepted by any government or regulatory body?

-The licensing of patents is regulated by the Patent Act.
+The licensing of patents is regulated by Chapter 6 of the Patent Act.
 Generally speaking, licence agreements will be subject to normal contractual rules.

 The Patent Act provides that, unless otherwise agreed, a licensee is not allowed to assign his rights to anyone else.
 In some cases a compulsory licence may be obtained.

 The transfer of a patent or the grant of a licence, must on request be entered in the DKPTO’s patent register.